hanhanwu/Basic_But_Useful/RA_command_lines.md

     * Type `python` and you can use python in the termnal
     * Or type `python --version` to check your python version
     * Or type `jupyter notebook` and you can use jupyter directly
+  * After installing Anaconda, later when you are using `pip` to install any libraries, they will be saved in `Anaconda/lib/site-packages/` automatically
 * Download and install `pip`
   * Download pip: `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`, oh windows can use curl...
   * Install pip: `python get-pip.py`
 * Install Tensorflow
   * Install: `pip install --upgrade tensorflow`
   * Verify version: `python -c "import tensorflow as tf; print(tf.__version__)"`
+* Install Keras
+  * `pip install keras`
+  * If it will show your keras is not compatable with tensorflow, open `Anaconda/Lib/site-packages/tensorflow/tools/pip_package/setup.py` and change these 2 lines to your keras version:
+    * `keras_applications >= 1.0.5`,
+    * `keras_preprocessing >= 1.0.3`
 ### Windows Basic Commands
 * List all files in current directory: `dir`